"Security vs. Interoperability" Arguments: An Analytical Framework: Comparative Analysis and Takeaways

 \section{Comparative Analysis and Takeaways}

 We now offer a \emph{comparative} analysis, identifying key considerations across our taxonomy and case studies.
 First, we consider \emph{economic incentives, market power, and security}, corresponding to Analysis Questions 1 and 2.
 Then we discuss \emph{security trade-offs}, corresponding to Analysis Questions 3 and 4.
 Finally, we offer big-picture takeaways.
-We also summarize our analysis in Table~\ref{tab:big_table} in the Appendix.
+Table~\ref{tab:big_table} (Appendix) provides a succinct summary of our comparative analysis.

-\paragraph{Economic incentives, market power, and security} Market power is usually the purview of economists and lawyers, but recognizing the nature of a company's market power can be a key step in understanding the ways in which security can become subordinated to other business goals.

-In our framework, we do not categorize cases by the nature of the incumbent company's market power, and yet different security concerns seem to correlate with different types of market power.
-For instance, we notice that cases with \bi{security engineering concerns} are also those in which the market power of the incumbent is just its size.
+\paragraph{Economic incentives, market power, and security} Recognizing the nature of a company's market power can be a key step in understanding the ways in which security can become subordinated to other business goals.
+There are two main types of market power that are relevant in the cases we discuss: traditional market dominance, where a company is simply so large it dominates some market; and platform power,\footnote{The precise definition of \emph{platform power} is the subject of some debate in legal and economic literature (e.g., \cite{evans2011platform, cohen2017platforms}).
+We use \emph{platform power} to mean the power of platforms over third-party products or services that may run on their platform.
+This is similar to the notion of a company acting as a \emph{gateway} as defined in DMA Article 3(1b).} where incumbent companies are `gatekeepers’ of third parties' access to customers.
+We did not specifically categorize cases by the nature of the incumbent company's market power, and yet different security concerns seem to correlate with different types of market power.
+Cases with \bi{security engineering concerns} are also those in which the market power of the incumbent is simply \emph{market dominance}.
 The relative size of a company, or, more precisely, its market share, and the resultant network effects, can confer significant power without more complicated `gatekeeper' dynamics.
-As noted in Section \ref{sec:framework}, these instances are also often those in which the necessary interoperation is horizontal, suggesting that the parties in these cases might be on a more equal footing when it comes to making technical decisions.
+As noted in Section \ref{sec:framework}, these instances are also often those in which the necessary interoperation is horizontal, meaning third parties might be on somewhat more equal footing when it comes to making technical decisions.
+Interoperating securely is generally an engineering task to be coordinated between the companies involved and, if there are existing standards, it may be clearer what it takes to `interoperate securely.'

-The nature of the security concerns and the discourse around them is, in some sense, the simplest for security engineering concerns: something needs to be built.
-That does not mean that these concerns are always as insurmountable or substantiated as the companies are incentivized to suggest.
-There is an engineering task, but the technology to interoperate securely often exists or can be developed.
-It is also fairly clear what `interoperating securely' will look like, in most cases, which stands in contrast to the other two categories.